openhab/openhab-addons/addons/binding/org.openhab.binding.milight/README.md

-    ledwhitemode        Disable all color (saturation is 0) ledbrightness       Controls the brightness of your bulbs ledsaturation       Controls the saturation of your bulbs (not for rgbwLed!) colorTemperature    Changes from cold white to warm white and vice versa (not for rgbwLed!) ledcolor            Changes the color and brightness of your rgb bulbs when bound to a colorpicker or just the brightness if bound to a Dimmer or controls On/Off if bound to a switch. animation_mode      Changes the animation mode.
+    ledwhitemode        Disable all color (saturation is 0) ledbrightness       Controls the brightness of your bulbs ledsaturation       Controls the saturation of your bulbs (not for rgbwLed!) ledtemperature      Changes from cold white to warm white and vice versa (not for rgbwLed!) ledcolor            Changes the color and brightness of your rgb bulbs when bound to a colorpicker or just the brightness if bound to a Dimmer or controls On/Off if bound to a switch. animation_mode      Changes the animation mode.
 Chose between animation mode 1 to 9.